bitcraze/crazyflie-simulation/README.md

 Crazyflie PC Client GUI to fly the Webots simulation with a game controller:

 1. In webots/worlds/crazyflie_appartement.wbt, change the controller to crazyflie_controller_py_wallfollowing
-2. Launch webots and open that world file
+2. Launch webots and open the crazyflie_appartement.wbt that you just modified
 3. Launch the Crazyflie Python client GUI and select webots as the interface

 # Gazebo